MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 ## Create a Traffic Manager profile

 Create a Traffic Manager profile that directs user traffic based on endpoint priority.
+Open your browser and navigate to the [Azure portal](https://portal.azure.com).

 1. On the upper-left side of the screen, select **Create a resource** > **Networking** > **Traffic Manager profile**.
 2. In the **Create Traffic Manager profile**, enter, or select these settings: